performancecopilot/pcp/README.md

 python-rtslib (tested against RHEL7 with python-rtslib-2.1.fb57-5.el7.noarch)

+**NB.** *For python3 environments like Fedora25, pmpython invokes python3.x so you'll need to have python3-rtslib installed*

 On systems with SELINUX enabled, you may also find that SELINUX prevents the pmda from being automatically launched by pmcd.
 In this scenario the pmcd.log file will show something like;

 ```